resibots/dynamixel_control_hw/README.md

 [ROS control][] is a framework to design software control loops in [ROS][] (Robot Operating System) where the controller code is decoupled from the actual hardware.

-This piece of software provides a hardware interface for ROS control. it's aim is to allow generic software controllers to control a set of Dynamixel actuators.
+This piece of software provides a hardware interface for ROS control.
+Its aim is to allow generic software controllers to control a set of Dynamixel actuators.

 We are using it for our robots and developing it for this purpose.
 Version 0.0.1 is clearly no final code but it works for the basic usage.